Gpomady/SPL/replit.md

 # SPL - Sistema de Previsão Legal

 ## Overview
 This is a Brazilian legal prediction system (SPL - Sistema de Previsão Legal) focused on environmental compliance in the Amazon region.
-The application provides legal analysis, compliance tracking, and document management for legal professionals.
+The application provides legal analysis, compliance tracking, and document management for B2B clients.
+All UI is in Brazilian Portuguese.

 ## Project Architecture